Atmosphericss/monkeytype-Desktop/README.md

 Built version of the program can be found in releases.
 This should work straight out of the box, you can just change config to your liking.

+Remember to add the application in discord activity status if it doesn't show up automatically.